semrush/intergalactic/website/docs/components/counter/counter-code.md

 @## Counter in forms

 > As design guide recommends, the counter changes color to orange and then red when the limit is reached and exceeded, respectively.
-This rule is not implemented in the example.
+This rule isn’t implemented in the example.

 @example counter-textarea